 Note: in the calculation of honors, GPA is not rounded up and is based on the actual student GPA.

 A preliminary honors list is compiled based on all coursework completed excluding the last semester.
 Those meeting honors requirements on this basis are designated on the commencement program as “candidates for honors.”
 The final honors list is compiled at the time of final clearance for graduation and is based on all coursework completed.

 Phi Beta Kappa

-- At least 45 of those 100-semester units must have been earned at San Francisco State University.
+- At least 45 of those 100 semester units must have been earned at SF State.

-- A student’s grade point average must place them among the top students in the graduating class.
+- A student’s GPA must place them among the top students in the graduating class.
 Most initiates have earned a GPA above 3.7.

 - A student must be majoring in one of the liberal subjects.
 That means the major normally would be in some subject taught in the College of Ethnic Studies, College of Health and Social Sciences, College of Liberal & Creative Arts, or College of Science & Engineering, although not all majors in those colleges are considered liberal subjects.